Precision Testing Project

 5th presentation:“Immunoscore, a new tool for CRC molecular diagnostics” – J. Galon, FR

-- “Best practices/state-of-the-art in precision testing in other cancers” - Coming Soon
+1st presentation: “Best practices/state-of-the-art in precision testing in lymphoma” – I. Aurer, HR

 Following the outcome of the webinars, SPCC will organize an educational meeting on the topic.

-Event format and dates will be available soon.
+Event format and dates will be available at a later stage.